openforis/sepal-doc/docs/source/cookbook/classification.rst

 Modify existing points
 ^^^^^^^^^^^^^^^^^^^^^^

-To modify existing points, click the :btn:`<fas fa-map-marker>` to open the point editing interface and follow the following steps:
+To modify existing points, select the :btn:`<fas fa-map-marker>` to open the point editing interface and follow the following steps:

-#.   **Select a point**: To select a point, click on an existing marker.
+1.   **Select a point**: To select a point, click on an existing marker.
 It will appear bolder than the others.
-If it's not already the case, the class selection panel will appear in the upper-right side of the window.
+If it's not already the case, the class selection panel will appear in the upper-right of the window.
-#.   **Change the class value**: The point class will be selected in the editing menu with a :icon:`fas fa-check`.
-Click on any other class value to change it.
+2.   **Change the class value**: The point class will be selected in the editing menu with a :icon:`fas fa-check`.
+Select any other class value to change it.

 Check the validity
 ^^^^^^^^^^^^^^^^^^

 SEPAL embeds information to help the user understand if the amount of training data is sufficient to produce an accurate classification model.
 In the recipe window, change the band combination to :code:`Class probability`.
-The user now sees the probability of the model (e.g. the confidence level of the level with output class for each pixel).
-If the value is high (>80%), then the pixel can be considered valid.
-If the value is low (<80%), the model needs more training data or extra bands to improve the analysis.
+The user now sees the probability of the model (i.e. the confidence level of the level with output class for each pixel).
+If the value is high (>80%), then the pixel can be considered valid; if the value is low (<80%), the model needs more training data or extra bands to improve the analysis.

 In the example image, the lake is classified as a "permanent water body" with a confidence of 65%, which is higher than the rest of the vegetation around it.